SEPlugins/Custom-YML-File-Utility/README.md

 </p>
 </br>
 <p>
-<font size=3>Below you will find the different methods that are included with this utility, as well as some helpful tips. </font>
+<font size=3>Below you will find the different methods that are included with this utility, as well as some helpful tips.
+Note that the utility class is the "CustomYML" file, and the example plugin is the "MainClass" file. </font>
 </p>
 Methods
 =====